PATRIOT Missile Defense WMI C2

 The top three challenges: vernacular, decrypting legacy solutions, understanding the SAM ecosystem.

-- Enormous data volume with significant visual noise
+- Enormous data volume with significant visual noise — a Tufte problem in a life-safety context

-- Minimal SME interaction opportunities available
+- Minimal SME interaction opportunities

-- Small design team for a large task
+- Small design team for a large task (also a positive)

 - Collaborating with highly technical stakeholders